stephen-quiton/stephen-quiton.github.io/pages/FW1-PythonInst.md

 When you setting it up, you should have come across the list of IPs to whitelist (click on "Network Access" on the sidebar).
 For now, the only IP address we want to add is HPC's login node, which you can do by adding `10.125.0.0/0`.
 As a last resort, if you later come to connection problems, you can allow access from all IPs (add `0.0.0.0/0`), but this is generally not recommended because at that point, your database can be modified from anywhere.

 Something else you should have also come across is creating user-password combo to access the database ("Database Access" on the sidebar).
 You only need one, and make sure its user privileges is set to "Atlas admin."
+Save this username-password combo for later when we create `my_launchpad.yaml` later on.

 Finally, when you click "Clusters" on the sidebar, you should be able to see three different hostnames, with one being designated the 'Primary' cluster.
 Click on that one, and you should be able to get the full host name in this format: